hyperledger/besu-docs/docs/HowTo/Send-Transactions/Concurrent-Private-Transactions.md

 !!! important

-    When using `priv_distributeRawTransaction` to distribute private transactions with consecutive nonces using one account, the corresponding PMTs must use one account with the nonces in the same order as the private transactions.
+    When using `priv_distributeRawTransaction` to distribute transactions with consecutive nonces for the same account, the corresponding PMTs must use one account with the nonces in the same order as the private transactions.
-    This is to ensure that the private transactions are executed in the right order.
+    This is to ensure that the private transactions are executed in the correct order.

 !!! example